Azure-Samples/azure-samples-net-management/samples/communication/manage-communication/README.md

 ### Prerequisites

-You will need the following values to authenticate to Azure
+You will need the following values run the sample:

 -   **Subscription ID**
 -   **Client ID**
 -   **Client Secret**
 -   **Tenant ID**
+-   **Notification Hub Resource ID**
+-   **Notification Hub Connection String**

-These values can be obtained from the portal, here's the instructions:
+These values can be obtained from the portal.

 ### Get Subscription ID

-1. Login into your Azure account
+1. Login into your Azure account.
-2. Select Subscriptions in the left sidebar
+2. Select Subscriptions in the left sidebar.
-3. Select whichever subscription is needed
+3. Select whichever subscription is needed.
-4. Click on Overview
+4. Click on Overview.
-5. Copy the Subscription ID
+5. Copy the Subscription ID.

 ### Get Client ID / Client Secret / Tenant ID